arnobl/comlanDocywood/README.md

  end

 ```
-It defines a command for moving forward the robot.
-The distance must be defined.
+It defines a command for moving forward the robot. `distance` must be defined.
 The robot moves foward for a given distance in centimeter.
 The expected format is a double value.
-In our example, type: `25 `.
 Type `move (`.

-Then, give the value, here: `25 `
+Then, give the value, here: `25 `.

 Type `)`.